123njjakhar/NJ_USERBOT/README.md

 [![Run on Repl.it](https://replit.com/badge/github/LEGEND-AI/LEGENDBOT)](https://replit.com/@KrishnaJaiswal1/LEGENDBOT#main.py)

 - To Get Details Of StringSession Follow Step:
-- Go To Telegram And Search @Legend_SessionGeneratorBot
+- Go To Telegram And Search @STRING_Generatorr_Bot
 - Click Start
-- Send Ur Phone Number To @Legend_SessionGeneratorBot
+- Send Ur Phone Number To @STRING_Generatorr_Bot
 - U Received Code From Telegram Like This=278291
 - Copy Ur Code
-- Send The Code To @Legend_SessionGeneratorBot with Each Space
+- Send The Code To @STRING_Generatorr_Bot with Each Space
 - Check SAVED MESSAGE

 ### Terminal